marianteran/leagueHockey/README.md

 # League Hockey

-First challenge made for minhub with the following specifications
+First individual challenge made for minhub with the following specifications

 ## General Info